 Pressing pause and journaling

 Using the power of the pen is a great pause button tool.
-On Day 2 you were encouraged to break out a journal and brain dump about something that you were struggling to release.
-It could be physical clutter, an toxic relationship or negative feelings about yourself.
+I encourage you to break out a journal and brain dump about something you were struggling to release.
+It could be physical clutter, a toxic relationship or negative feelings about yourself.
 Why are you holding onto those things you don’t love?
 How are they serving you?